 APMs and Mitigation Measures Monitoring Requirements Timing Location plan must be submitted 60 days prior to the planned start of construction.
-With CPUC approval, coastal sage scrub or other CPUC approval is required before the plan is implemented.
-Required plan requirements described in this suitable coastal California details include but are not limited to: mitigation measure and the gnatcatcher habitat.
-Habitat Restoration and D All temporarily impacted areas shall be restored.
-All temporary Mitigation Plan may be satisfied Post-construction - disturbances to sensitive natural communities shall be restored with the through compliance with permit Restore all temporarily pre-disturbance natural community (except for areas burned in the 2015 conditions, if these requirements impacted areas and "Lincoln" fire, which shall be restored to the pre-fire natural community).
-All other temporarily impacted areas observed to be utilized by the are equally or more effective. mitigate for permanent impacts on sensitive coastal California gnatcatcher shall be restored with the appropriate natural communities and coastal sage scrub community if feasible.
-Temporary impacts on sensitive coastal California natural communities and habitat utilized by gnatcatchers shall be gnatcatcher habitat. mitigated by restoration at a minimum ratio of 1.5:1; if restoration is not Surrenter martine. feasible within 1 mile of the project area, SCE shall purchase credits and/or mitigation lands at a minimum ratio of 2.5:1 from an entity approved by CDFW and/or USFWS, as appropriate.
-Areas that do not provide habitat to coastal California gnatcatcher, other special-status species, or sensitive resources may be restored to the conditions agreed upon between the landowner and the applicant. • The restoration plan shall specify how each type of vegetation community, including sensitive natural communities, shall be addressed in terms of the following restoration details: topsoil segregation and conservation; vegetation treatment and removal; revegetation methods, including seed mixes, rates, appropriate habitat structure, and transplants; criteria to monitor and evaluate revegetation success (minimum of four years of monitoring and 80% successful native plant establishment); and compensation and remedial measures to be implemented as needed.
-For sensitive natural communities, mitigation of permanent impacts shall occur after construction at a minimum level of 1.5:1.
+CPUC approval is required before the plan is implemented.
+Required plan With CPUC approval, requirements described in this coastal sage scrub or other suitable coastal California details include but are not limited to: mitigation measure and the Habitat Restoration and gnatcatcher habitat. • All temporarily impacted areas shall be restored.
+All temporary disturbances to sensitive natural communities shall be restored with the pre-disturbance natural community (except for areas burned in the 2015 "Lincoln" fire, which shall be restored to the pre-fire natural community).
+All other temporarily impacted areas observed to be utilized by the coastal California gnatcatcher shall be restored with the appropriate coastal sage scrub community if feasible.
+Temporary impacts on sensitive natural communities and habitat utilized by gnatcatchers shall be mitigated by restoration at a minimum ratio of 1.5:1; if restoration is not feasible within 1 mile of the project area, SCE shall purchase credits and/or mitigation lands at a minimum ratio of 2.5:1 from an entity approved by CDFW and/or USFWS, as appropriate.
+Areas that do not provide habitat to coastal California gnatcatcher, other special-status species, or sensitive resources may be restored to the conditions agreed upon between the landowner and the applicant.
+Mitigation Plan may be satisfied through compliance with permit conditions, if these requirements are equally or more effective.
+Post-construction - Restore all temporarily impacted areas and mitigate for permanent impacts on sensitive natural communities and coastal California gnatcatcher habitat. • The restoration plan shall specify how each type of vegetation community, including sensitive natural communities, shall be addressed in terms of the following restoration details: topsoil segregation and conservation; vegetation treatment and removal; revegetation methods, including seed mixes, rates, appropriate habitat structure, and transplants; criteria to monitor and evaluate revegetation success (minimum of four years of monitoring and 80% successful native plant establishment); and compensation and remedial measures to be implemented as needed. • For sensitive natural communities, mitigation of permanent impacts shall occur after construction at a minimum level of 1.5:1.
 In addition, permanent disturbances to coastal California gnatcatcher habitat that is not coastal sage scrub or another sensitive natural community shall be mitigated at a minimum 1.5:1 ratio with appropriate coastal sage scrub.
 Mitigation for permanent impacts shall be completed through one of the following methods: